If anyone has too much, contact a doctor or your nearest Accident and Emergency Department (Casualty) taking the leaflet and pack with you.

-- If you have ever had a bad reaction to any of the ingredients.
+- If s/he has ever had a bad reaction to this product or any of the ingredients.

-- If you are taking, or have taken in the last two weeks, drugs for depression known as Monoamine Oxidase Inhibitors (MAOIs).
+- If s/he is taking, or has taken in the last two weeks, drugs for depression known as Monoamine Oxidase Inhibitors (MAOIs).

-If any of these apply to you, get advice from a doctor or pharmacist without using Benylin Chesty Coughs Original.
+If any of these apply, get advice from a doctor or pharmacist without using Benylin Children's Night Coughs.

 Talk to your doctor or pharmacist:

-- If you suffer from liver or kidney problems.
+- If your child suffers from liver or kidney problems.

-- If you are taking any other medicines containing codeine (sometimes used as a pain killer).
+- If your child is taking any other medicines containing codeine (sometimes used as a pain killer).

-Talk to your doctor if you are taking any other medicines, including:
+Talk to your doctor if your child is taking any other medicines, including:

-- atropine (used to treat some eye conditions and occasionally bowel conditions).
+- Antimuscarinic / anticholinergic drugs e.g.: tricyclic antidepressants (drugs to treat mood disorders), atropine (used to treat some eye conditions and occasionally bowel conditions).

 - minor tranquillisers (drugs used to relax muscles or decrease anxiety).

-If you are not sure about any of the medicines you are taking, show the bottle or pack to your pharmacist.
+If you are not sure about any of the medicines your child is taking, show the bottle or pack to your pharmacist.

-If any of these bullet points apply to you now or in the past, talk to a doctor or pharmacist.
+If any of these bullet points apply now or in the past, talk to a doctor or pharmacist.